 The Prison Oracle, with everything about prisons all in one place, has long been needed and I’m delighted it’s finally arrived – I ‘ve subscribed and it’s such an excellent collection of information, data and reports for practitioners, justice professionals or anyone with an interest in justice issues or reform, I’ve no hesitation in recommending The Prison Oracle to all my Correctional Services colleagues.
 An added advantage is the simple access to reports that shaped the modern Prison Service – Woodcock, Woolf, Learmont, May, Carter, and Corston.

-“I’ve spent considerable time this afternoon perusing the extensive content and found it to be an incredibly useful source.
+“I’ve spent considerable time pursuing The Prison Oracle and its extensive content and found it to be an incredibly useful source.
 What I like best about it, is the idea that the information is there at your fingertips, without the need to trawl through page after page of internet content.
 The site is user friendly and easy to navigate.
-I also think it would lend itself well to an app for even more ease of use.
-The back catalogue of Converse was another nice surprise as skimming through past editions reminds me of fast-paced developments within the prison estate, some of which have completely slipped my mind.
 Overall, for anyone interested in prisons, this is most certainly a valuable and convenient source.”

 Jo Prescott, Lecturer in Criminology & PhD candidate (@Joprescott8)

 Commissioner: Corrections Western Australia